Sell a Flat in Dhaka: Online Steps, Documents & Best Price Guide

 Some common platforms are Facebook, Bikroy and Bproperty.

-• Property agents post their regular listing on Facebook, such as Concord Property Solutions.
+• Property agents post their regular listings on Facebook, such as Concord Property Solutions.

 • Bikroy is the selling platform not only for flats, but also for various other things.